bob3000/ecmd/README.md

 ## Features

-- Obtain general information about running servers and belonging drives
+- Obtain information about drives and by which servers they are used

 ## Getting started